guino/Domoticz-DSCEnvisalink-Plugin/README.md

 ## Configuration

-### DSC
+### DSC/Honeywell

-DSC must have an Envisalink 3 or 4 attached as an additional keypad.
+DSC/Honeywell must have an Envisalink 3 or 4 attached as an additional keypad.

 ### Domoticz